sparkfabrik/company-playbook/content/organization/governance.md

 The presentation of the initiative plan must include:

-* Quantification/qualification of time and resources necessary to fulfill the goal.
+* Quantification/qualification of time and resources required to fulfill the goal.
 * A list of the deliverables to be expected (tools, docs, materials, etc).
-* A calendar for brown bags/internal presentation to review increments with the whole company.
+* A calendar for brown bags/internal presentations to review increments with the whole company.
 * If and how the company is expected to support the initiative deliverables, during the quarter and in the future (say, open source contributions etc).
 * A list of outward-facing material to communicate how your initiative is making a difference, such as blog posts, events speeches or the maintenance of open source contributions.

-While the initiative should be completed in the quarter, the ownership won't stop there: communication, promotion and ongoing maintenance may last longer and owners are supposed to take the commitment.
+While the initiative should be completed in the quarter, the ownership won't stop there: communication, promotion and ongoing maintenance may last longer; owners are thus expected to commit to the initiative for a longer period than the initial quarter.